uriel1998/ytcs/README.md

 ### TODO

+document copying to clipboards showing what it does
 TODO - I mean, it's spaghetti code.
 It works, it is nowhere near optimized, and is probably got issues in some way
 TODO - sort grouped by channel age
 TODO - set up variables in .env or something